 - In Alfonso Bonzo by Andrew Davies, there's a scene where the protagonist is watching the evening news and then is magically transported to the TV studio, where he learns that the newsreader is wearing nothing from the waist down but Goofy Print Underwear.

-- In Worlds of the Imperium by Keith Laumer, this is a plot point.
+- In Worlds Of The Imperium by Keith Laumer, this is a plot point.
 The hero is sent to impersonate his alternate universe counterpart, the ruler of an evil empire.
 The people sending him copy the ruler's uniform from his TV broadcasts, but have to guess on the pants, since the ruler is only seen from the waist up.
-When the hero gets there, he discovers why: the ruler doesn't have legs.
+When the hero gets there, he discovers why: the ruler lost his legs in battle during his rise to power, but had been making a secret of it to the public.
 So much for impersonation.

 - In one episode of The Muppet Show, a newscaster reads a report about a newscaster who forgot to put on pants before appearing on the air.
 Then he comes to a sudden realization...